Get organised

 This mountain bike tour in Bhutan will take you to the heart of this Himalayan kingdom.
 Some of the riding in Bhutan is shuttle-assisted, with lots of descending, but there are still some climbs and long hike-a-bikes most days to contend with.
 You’ll be riding at over 3,000m / 10,000ft much of the time, so be prepared to pace yourself as you acclimatise to the altitude and surroundings.
 There is also exposure on some trails.

-We recommend arriving into Bangkok at least one night prior to your flight into Paro, Bhutan, to allow for any delays.
+We recommend arriving into Bangkok, Delhi or Kathmandu at least one night prior to your flight into Paro, Bhutan, to allow for any delays.

-Today your guide will meet you at Paro airport, where we’ll load up the vehicle and transfer to the capital city Thimphu.
-En-route we will stop to visit Tamchog Lhakang (the Iron Chain Bridge) and take a short break to breathe in Bhutan’s fresh air and rich nature.
-We will walk over this 15th century iron bridge reconstructed using original chain link from the famous Tibetan bridge builder TangThong Gyalpo.
+Your local guide will meet you at Paro airport, where we’ll load up the vehicle and transfer to the capital city Thimphu.
+En-route we will stop to visit Tamchog monastery built by the famous 15th century bridge-builder ThangThong Gyalpo.

-When we arrive at Thimphu we’ll have lunch at the hotel, after which you’ll head out to build your bikes in the ornate town square.
+When we arrive at Thimphu we’ll check in to our hotel, and then head out to build your bikes in the ornate town square.

-Once bikes are built and stored we will take an evening visit to the Memorial Chorten Stupa, a sacred shrine built in the memory of the third king of Bhutan, then on to a welcome dinner where you can enjoy fine authentic Bhutanese cuisine.
+In the evening we’ll visit the Memorial Chorten Stupa, a sacred shrine built in the memory of the third king of Bhutan, then on to a welcome dinner where you can enjoy fine authentic Bhutanese cuisine.
 Your guide will go through the all-important pre-trip briefing over dinner.

 Accommodation: